jamesspyker/JobRunRetentionSamples/removeJobSchedules/README.md

 for an onprem install need to provide the URL of your installation along with the username and password of the user to perform the actions

-cpdctl config profile set myonprem --url https://yourinstallation.com --user {user_name} --password {password}
+cpdctl config profile set myonprem --url https://yourinstallation.com --username {user_name} --password {password}

 cpdctl config profile use myonprem